cyberbotics/webots/docs/guide/web-simulation.md

 These are the configuration parameters for the simulation server:
 - `port`: local port on which the server is listening (launching Webots instances).
+- `portRewrite`: true if local ports are computed from 443 https/wss URLs (apache rewrite rule).
 - `sslKey`: path to the private key file for a SSL enabled server.
 - `sslCertificate`: path to the certificate file for a SSL enabled server.
 - `projectsDir`: directory in which Webots projects are located.
 - `keyDir`: directory where the website host keys needed for validation are stored.
 This folder should include a file named as the host (for example "robotbenchmark.net") containing a key identifying it.
 - `logDir`: directory where the log files are written.
 Default value is "WEBOTS\_HOME/resources/web/server/log/simulation".
+- `debug`: if true, the output will be written to `stdout` instead of the log file.
 - `monitorLogEnabled`: specify if the monitor data have to be stored in a file.
 - `maxConnections`: maximum number of simultaneous Webots instances.
 Default value is 100.